 Leasing can be the best way for certain types of shoppers to bring home their dream car.
-Lower payments, fewer maintenance worries, and cheaper taxes can make leasing a car more attractive to shoppers than buying a car.
+With a lease, you can get lower payments, fewer maintenance worries, and cheaper taxes.
+For the right person, it all makes leasing a car more attractive than buying a car.
 The catch, of course, is that it won’t technically be yours.

 To understand how to evaluate leases, we need to understand how the dealership comes up with its monthly payments.